 9. Crete wasn’t always Greek

-People often surprise when they learn that Crete was not a Greek island until December 1913, when it united to the country.
-As a matter of fact, Crete underwent endless years of foreign occupation before becoming par if the Greek state.
+People often surprise when they learn that Crete was not a Greek island until December 1913, when it united with the country.
+As a matter of fact, Crete underwent endless years of foreign occupation before becoming part of the Greek state.
 This political fact about Crete comes as an outstanding piece of news to all those who learn about it!

 10. It snows on Crete